 Open an interactive chat with Bash

-What does CVSS stand for and why is it important?
+What is a CVSS score and why is it important?

 Open an interactive chat with Bash